 North Carolina General Statute 115D-39 enables North Carolina non-profit entities to sponsor up to five individuals lawfully admitted to the United States and currently residing in North Carolina, at a North Carolina Community College.
 The rule requires the North Carolina non-profit entity to accept financial responsibility for the student’s tuition at the in-state tuition rate and the student’s other required educational fees.
 (Note: This sponsorship is not the same as the sponsorship required for a student to secure an F-1 visa.)

-The College believes the spirit and text of the rule do not allow there to be any express or implied understanding that the student will reimburse the non-profit entity.
+College of The Albemarle (COA) believes the spirit and text of the rule do not allow there to be any express or implied understanding that the student will reimburse the non-profit entity.
 The non-profit entity cannot just be a conduit for the payment of in-state tuition.

-If a non-profit organization wishes to sponsor a student, the following procedures will be followed:
+If a non-profit organization wishes to sponsor a student, please follow the following procedures.

 Back to Top